FLAC3D Theory and Background • Constitutive Models

 Strength weakening in the IMASS constitutive model is defined by three Hoek-Brown strength envelopes, as shown in Figure 3 a peak envelope and two residual strength envelopes (post-peak and ultimate strength).
 The peak strength envelope (green curve) parameters \(m_b\), s, and a (parameters calc_stren_mb, calc_stren_s, and calc_stren_a in IMASS) are calculated from the classic Hoek-Brown equations based on GSI (in_stren_gsi) and intact rock parameters UCS and \(m_i\) (in_stren_ucsi and in_stren_mi) presented above (see Figure 1 through Figure 4).
 The Hoek-Brown (H-B) parameters of the residual strength envelopes (red and blue curves) are selected to approximate the peak shear strength for rockfill material as defined by Barton & Kjaernsli (1981):

-where \(\tau\) is shear strength, \(\sigma_n\) is the normal stress, \(R\) is equivalent roughness (see Figure 4 ), \(R\) is the rock block strength, and \(\phi_b\) (in_weak_phib) is the basic friction angle for the rock blocks.
+where \(\tau\) is shear strength, \(\sigma_n\) is the normal stress, \(R\) is equivalent roughness (see Figure 4 ), \(s_r\) is the rock block strength, and \(\phi_b\) (in_weak_phib) is the basic friction angle for the rock blocks.

-The first residual strength envelope (the red curve in Figure 3, which is referred to as the post-peak envelope in this document) represents the post-peak strength.
+The first residual strength envelope (the blue dash curve in Figure 3, which is referred to as the post-peak envelope in this document) represents the post-peak strength.
 At this point, the rock mass is assumed to have undergone fracturing, but the resulting rock fragments are still fully interlocked, and hence, porosity is considered to be zero.

-The second residual strength envelope (the blue curve in Figure 3, which is referred to as the ultimate strength envelope in this document) represents the ultimate rock mass residual strength.
+The second residual strength envelope (the green curve in Figure 3, which is referred to as the ultimate strength envelope in this document) represents the ultimate rock mass residual strength.
 At this point, the degree of rock fragments interlocking is at its minimum, and the porosity is maximized (maximum porosity of 40% is assumed).
 Ideally, the first and second residual envelopes describe the behavior of cohesionless, perfectly frictional material with different degrees of interlocking.

 The R calculation from the monogram based on porosity and roundedness can be approximated with the following equation: